rcv911/Fast-PWM-controlling-by-ADC/README.md

 ## Fast PWM controlling by ADC on ATmega16

-The same [task](https://github.com/rcv911/Fast-PWM-AVR).
 Hardware fast PWM + ADC in ATmega16.
+The same [task](https://github.com/rcv911/Fast-PWM-AVR) but now we should use ADC for change duty cycle.

 >I recommend use variable resistor with led for check
 ![variable resistor](images/variable_resistor.jpg)